IET Faraday Challenge Days

 The winners of each event win prizes for themselves and a trophy for their school.
 The top three teams from across the UK get an all expenses paid trip to the National Final in June 2014 to compete for a cash prize of up to £1,000 for their school.

 Hosted in UK schools

-Each Faraday Challenge Day host school provides a school hall, gym or large classroom for the day, and six teams of six students aged 12-13 to take part (36 students in total).
+Each Faraday Challenge Day host school provides a school hall, gym or large classroom for the day, and six teams of six students in Year 8 (aged 12-13) to take part (36 students in total).

 Host schools can either: